You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [11:34]

-So to have meaningful activity, which we call practice, we set certain standards and we set limitations so that we always know what we're doing.
+So to have meaningful activity, which we call practice, We set certain standards and we set limitations so that we always know what we're doing.
 And what we're doing adds up to the whole of our life.
 Each part of our life covers the whole of our life when we're engaged in that activity.
-So when you're When you set up limitations or create your room, so to speak, your space, which can be large or small, whatever activity you happen to be doing at any one time,
+So when you set up limitations or create your room, so to speak, your space, which can be large or small, whatever activity you happen to be doing at any one time

 [12:41]